-- Tank tops will be permitted if they meet the “three finger rule”.
-(The tank top strap must be as wide as three fingers on a student’s hand in order to be considered legal).
-Males no tank tops or open sleeve jerseys.
+- Tank tops will be permitted if they meet the “three finger rule.”
+The tank top strap must be as wide as three fingers on a student’s hand in order to be considered legal.
+Off the shoulder tops are not permitted.
+Shoulder blades must be covered.
+Males – no tank tops or open sleeve jerseys.

 - All students shall be neat and clean in order that a healthy and educationally conducive atmosphere can be maintained.

-- Students whose hair styles create hazards to laboratories, shops, and physical education classes must provide head coverings in such classes to insure safety.
+- Students whose hair styles create hazards to laboratories, shops and physical education classes must provide head coverings in such classes to ensure safety.

 - Excessive make-up or face art should not be worn.

-- No footwear should be worn that is a hazard in the shop area, labs, or physical education areas. (i.e. flip-flops, etc.) *Appropriate foot covering must be worn for health and safety reasons.
+- No footwear should be worn that is a hazard in the shop areas, labs, physical education areas, and in marching band (i.e. flip-flops, etc.).
+Appropriate foot covering must be worn for health and safety reasons.

 - Clothing that is fringed, frayed, torn, or dragging on the floor and considered unsafe is not permitted.
-For example, jeans with holes and tears should not reveal skin and/or undergarments for modesty and safety purposes.
+Pants and skirts may not have holes or tears above the knees that reveal skin or undergarments.

 - Undergarments should not be visible.
 Pants must be worn at the waist.

 - No slogans, pictures, words, jewelry or patches are permitted if they are a distraction to the educational process.
 This includes double meaning slogans/symbols, tobacco, drug and alcohol slogans/advertisements, ethnic slurs, sexual references, or satanic references, cults, gangs, weapons, etc.